School Science Lessons

 Store the dried precipitate.

-12.7.9.0 Oxidize copper foil
+12.7.9.0 Oxidize copper foil or a copper coin

-The surface of the copper turns black because the copper combines with oxygen in the air to form black copper (II) oxide, cupric oxide, CuO.
+The surface of the copper turns black, because the copper combines with oxygen in the air to form black copper (II) oxide, cupric oxide, CuO.

 After heating for a few minutes, leave the copper to cool, then scratch it with a knife point.